-Manic depression is the former term for bipolar disorder.
-The change was made in 1980 in the third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM), the industry standard for diagnosing mental health disorders.
-Manic depression was initially used to refer to any mental illnesses centered on mood or emotional problems.
-The change to bipolar disorder allows for more clarity in diagnosis and helps reduce the stigma attached to manic and mania.
+The change to bipolar disorder allows for more clarity in diagnosis and helps reduce the stigma attached to being manic and mania.
 Individuals with bipolar disorder experience severe shifts in mood, thinking, energy, and behavior that can cause significant impairments in daily functioning.
 A bipolar disorder treatment program teaches people to manage their mood swings and other symptoms.

-Recognizing Signs of Bipolar Disorder
+Recognizing Signs of Manic Depression, now Bipolar Disorder

 People with bipolar disorder used to be referred to as being manic-depressive.
 As the disease became more understood by mental health professionals, it was clear that it involved more than mania and depression.
 Like many other mental illnesses, bipolar disorder has numerous symptoms that can vary from person to person.
-These symptoms can even vary within the same person, which contributes to the complexity of proper diagnosis and makes it difficult for a person with bipolar disorder, or their loved ones, to understand.
+These symptoms can even vary within the same person, which contributes to the complexity of proper diagnosis and makes it difficult for a person with bipolar disorder or their loved ones to understand.
 Some shared general symptoms of bipolar disorder can include:

 - Distinct manic episodes